andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Where was the Big Picture?
 [AHL]

 Note:
-I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" style of approach to DDD.
+I needed to reverse engineer a big picture from the pieces I found.

-When I first started I had to look at what was already there design-wise, including how it had manifest already in the team structures, lines of communication, dependencies (human and code), and codebases and artefacts.
+When I first started I had to look at what was already there design-, code- and team-org-wise, including how it had manifest already in lines of communication, dependencies (human and code), and other artefacts.

-I needed to reverse engineer a big picture from the pieces I could find.

 As I did this I tried to make sure I didn't get sucked into too much detail in any one area.
 At this stage I needed to avoid getting overwhelmed by any one thing.

 I began by setting off a number of lines of enquiry - I had a vague idea of the domain, having spent a long time delivering software in the Scottish Legal system.

+I take a very "I'm the noob and I'm keeping the beginners mind as long as I can to get as deep an understanding as possible" style of approach to DDD.

 As Scots will remind you, things there are distinctly different, but it allowed me to compare things and ask "North of the border they have to do this?
 Is there an equivalent?" or question "In Scotland this is owned by a person who works for department X, is something similar needed here, and of so, who does it?"

 I pulled in as many info sources as I could, official and unofficial, trying to avoid value judgements, and always looking for the edges.
 I wanted to know the full extent of where we found ourselves.

-What did I find?

-As we said earlier things here had been running for a while already.

-There was a bunch of designs already in existence, and a significant amount of code already written.
-There was also an architect who had done a bunch of the early work, but they had since moved on - we never overlapped.

 This is what I found.
 But what was lacking?